hai-vr/XYVR/README-SECURITY.md

 The session tokens and cookies obtained as a result of logging in are not transmitted back to the frontend upon successful login.

-If there is code injection in the frontend, the frontend should not be able to extract session information and tokens as there is no endpoint in the backend that allows this.
+If there is code injection in the frontend, the frontend should not be able to extract session cookies and tokens as there is no endpoint in the backend that allows this.

 ## Frontend communication with external services